Bo van Wetering

 Bo van Wetering (born 5 October 1999) is a Dutch female handballer for Győri ETO KC and the Dutch national team.

 She was a part the Netherlands team that won the 2019 World Women's Handball Championship; the first title in the country's history.

+She is known for her speed and efficiency on counterattacks.

 Career

 Bo van Wetering started playing handball at her hometown club HV Tornado.
 She later played for VZV before joining Westfriesland SEW.
-She debuted in the Eredivisie on February 28th 2015 at the age of only 15.
+She debuted in the Eredivisie on 28 February 2015, at the age of only 15.
 A year later she joined league rivals VOC Amsterdam.
 Here she won the 2017 Eredivisie.

 In 2019 she joined German Bundesliga team TuS Metzingen.
 She played here for two years before joining Danish team Odense Håndbold.
 With Odense she won the Danish League in 2021 and 2022.

 In 2024 she joined Hungarian team Győri ETO KC together with fellow Dutch international Dione Housheer, who also joined from Odense Håndbold.